XIAO-REN-1158917/ERPManagement/README.md

 - **Definition of fixed routes:** Handles main navigation routes like home, login, and error pages.
 - **Dynamic route mapping:** Maps additional paths to their respective components dynamically for better scalability.

+### store

+This section contains Redux-related content, manages slices for different modules, and registers them in Redux.

 ### utils